pintuiitbhi/car-price-pred/README.md

 ## Evaluation
 #### Metrics
 Metrics used are R squared and Root mean squared error.

+For Linear Regression R squrared score is about 80%

+## Conclusion
+Best Model : RandomForestRegressor
 R squared score is 86%.

 ## Author